 Is the dividend a ‘settlement’?

-If one shareholder decides to waive his or her rights to receive a dividend, you must ensure that the dividend received by the other shareholder is not deemed to be a ‘settlement’ by HMRC.
-The taxman will consider the following questions if your tax affairs are reviewed:
+If one shareholder decides to waive their right to receive a dividend, you must ensure that the dividend received by the other shareholder is not deemed a ‘settlement’ by HMRC.

 - Would the recipient benefit financially from the arrangement, and would the waiving shareholder reasonably be aware of this?